 Presbyopic lenses a more recent innovation, allow patients to focus both near and far while minimizing the need for glasses.
 These lenses are not covered by insurance.
 There are two types of presbyopia correcting lenses: accommodating lenses and multifocal lenses.
 These lenses come in toric varieties (for patients with astigmatism) and non-toric varieties for patients with spherical eyes (minimal astigmatism).
 The Crystalens, for example, is an accommodating lens that moves forward inside your eye to change focus from distance to near.
 It provides good distance vision and functional intermediate distance vision for a computer screen.
 Most people with this lens can read large type without glasses but may need readers for small print.
 After surgery, patients gradually adapt to a presbyopic lens by learning to hold items at a certain distance.

 Multifocal lenses offer good near, far, and intermediate vision in each eye.
 Some patients, however, do experience a slight decrease in quality of distance and/or reading vision.
 They may also have reduced vision in dim light and may see halos around lights at nighttime.
 In patients that experience some of these potential side effects, the symptoms improve with time.
 Multifocal lenses are designed to reduce dependency on glasses.
-Most patients are extremely happy with multifocal lenses and experience a dramatic decrease in the use of glasses.
-There may be an adjustment period as they learn to use their new lenses.
+Most patients report being extremely happy with multifocal lenses.
+They say they experience a dramatic decrease in the use of glasses.
+Remember: there may be an adjustment period as people learn to use their new lenses.

-It’s important to consider your expected outcome when contemplating cataract surgery.
+It’s important to consider your expected outcome when contemplating surgery for cataracts.
 “No surgery makes us 20 years old again where we can focus at every point.
-Therefore, your expectations need to be reasonable and consistent with the technology of 2018,” Dr. Donaldson says.
+Therefore, your expectations need to be reasonable and consistent with the technology of 2020,” Dr. Donaldson says.

 To schedule an eye exam at Bascom Palmer, call 305-243-2020 or click here.